Lex Luger: Return to WWE (2011–present)

+Luger was inducted into the 2025 WWE Hall of Fame by Diamond Dallas Page.

 Personal life

-Luger is of German and Scottish heritage.
 Luger is divorced from Peggy and has two children, a son, Brian (born January 1, 1986), and a daughter, Lauren Ashley (born September 24, 1990).
-Luger is a Christian.
+His then family was featured in a 30-second video clip shown at the beginning of Survivor Series 1993.
+Luger is a reformed Christian.
+Luger is a fan of Scottish football club Rangers F.C and also English football club Manchester United F.C..

+He got married again in 2025.

 Legal problems

 On April 19, 2003, Luger was involved in a domestic dispute with Miss Elizabeth (Elizabeth Hulette), then his live-in girlfriend, in the garage of their townhouse in Marietta, Georgia, during which Luger allegedly struck her.
 Cobb County police found Hulette with two bruised eyes, a bump on her head, and a cut lip.
 Luger was charged with a misdemeanor count of battery and released on $2,500 bond.
 Two days later on April 21, Luger was arrested for driving under the influence after rear-ending another car.
 According to the police report, Luger had slurred speech and bloodshot eyes, and could not locate his driver's license.
 Hulette was a passenger in the vehicle and was sent home in a taxi.
-Luger was also driving with a suspended license for not appearing in court on March 5, 2003 for a hearing on a previous offense of driving with expired tags and having no proof of insurance.
+Luger was also driving with a suspended license for not appearing in court on March 5, 2003, for a hearing on a previous offense of driving with expired tags and having no proof of insurance.

 On May 1, 2003, Hulette died in the Marietta townhouse she shared with Luger after mixing pills of hydrocodone and Alprazolam (Xanax) with vodka.
 Luger was arrested after a search of the residence revealed a number of illicit controlled substances, including anabolic steroids, oxycodone, synthetic growth hormone, testosterone, and alprazolam.
-He was charged with 13 felony counts of drug possession.
+He was charged with 14 felony counts of drug possession.
 He was released the following day on $27,500 bail.
-Miss Elizabeth's death was eventually ruled accidental.
+Hulette's death was eventually ruled accidental.
 Luger pleaded guilty to the charges and was fined $1,000, sentenced to five years probation, and ordered to undergo periodic drug tests.

-In December 2005, Luger and fellow wrestlers Scott Steiner and Buff Bagwell were removed from a flight to Winnipeg, Manitoba after committing acts of disturbance on board the plane, and were detained for several hours.
+In December 2005, Luger and fellow wrestlers Scott Steiner and Buff Bagwell were removed from a flight to Winnipeg, Manitoba, after committing acts of disturbance on board the plane, and were detained for several hours.
 Although Steiner and Bagwell were freed to resume their trip, Luger was charged with violating his probation by failing to obtain permission to leave the country.
 Luger was initially detained in the Hennepin County jail.
 He was tried in Georgia and sentenced to four months in Cobb County Jail, with a one-month credit for time served.